anthonydahanne/showtime-plugin-tou.tv/README.md

 Most of the content is in french, and only accessible from Canada (ip address restriction).

-That said, some 'webseries' such as Dakodak or J'adopte un pays, and some other documentaries such as Villages en France can be played from any country (I would say 10% of the shows can be played from outside Canada)
+That said, some 'webseries' such as Dakodak or J'adopte un pays, and some other documentaries such as Villages en France can be played from any country (I would say 15% of the shows can be played from outside Canada) - choose "Accessible Hors Canada" if you live outside Canada.

 Git: https://github.com/anthonydahanne/showtime-plugin-tou.tv